pfloos/QUESTDB/data/README.md

 ## 📋 Available Information

+To assist users in identifying excited states using their preferred methodology, the QUEST database provides %T₁, oscillator strength f, $\langle r^2 \rangle$, and dominant MO contributions for all excited states, computed with reasonably high levels of theory.
+Additionally, $\langle S^2 \rangle$ values are provided for doublet and quartet states, along with the dominant MO combinations.

 - **Molecular Size**: Number of non-hydrogen atoms.
 - **Group**: Size group (e.g., `35` for systems with 3–5 non-hydrogen atoms).
 - **Symmetry Label**: Symmetry of the excited state.